Student Financial Services

 The University of Vermont Dean's Merit Scholarship was established to recognize academically talented transfer students enrolling at the University.
 Students selected for this scholarship typically have achieved a cumulative GPA of at least 3.4 in their prior college work.
 For students who have accumulated fewer than 21 college credits, both the high school and college records are reviewed.
 Described below are some of the rights and responsibilities associated with the Dean's Merit Scholarship.
 View UVM scholarship policies for more information.

 In order to retain your scholarship, you must remain a full-time student (defined as enrolling in a minimum of twelve or more credits per semester).
 Enrolling at less than full-time will result in withdrawal of your scholarship for that semester.
 Reinstatement for future semesters will be evaluated on a case-by-case basis.
-You must also maintain a minimum grade point average of 3.0, evaluated on a semester basis.
-Students who fail to maintain the minimum grade point average will be afforded a one-semester probationary period, after which the scholarship will be withdrawn if a 3.0 cumulative average has not been achieved during that period.
-Once withdrawn, your scholarship will not be reinstated in the future.
+You must also maintain a minimum grade point average of a 2.8 in your first year and a 3.0 in subsequent years, evaluated at the end of each academic year.
+Scholarships will be withdrawn for students who have not met the scholarship requirements.
+Academic achievement leading to a cumulative GPA above a 3.0 in the future will result in scholarship reinstatement the following academic year.
 Your scholarship is a revocable award from the University.

 Length of Scholarship